 The State has a duty to ensure a fair and even playing field.
 It has a duty to ensure the same standards and laws apply to everyone.
 The State should ensure what it primarily exists to ensure: the security of its people in their lives, liberties and property.

 Where the State itself is involved in procuring projects it should be particularly vigilant.
 It should ensure constant and independent scrutiny of the officials and businesses involved.
-And there should be criminal sanctions in place where public money is at stake – indeed where any investors money is at stake.
+And there should be criminal sanctions in place where public money is at stake – indeed where any investment money is at stake.

 In 2018, Carillion, a multi £ billion corporate supplier to the UK government went broke.
 Investigation revealed that officials, directors and even auditors failed repeatedly to take appropriate action to tackle emerging problems.

 The fundamental problem was a corporatist mentality: no-one took responsibility; it was seen as too big too fail; it was seen as “guaranteed” because it had large scale government contracts.
-It exhibited the complacency we associate with bureaucracy, not the flexibility and adaptability of an enterprise operating in a free market which must deliver a good service or product, on time and at a good price.
+It exhibited the complacency we associate with bureaucracy, not the flexibility and adaptability of an enterprise operating in a free market which must deliver a good service or product, on time and at a good price, to succeed.

 For an excellent introduction to the real meaning of Capitalism and its benefits, see a new Primer of Capitalism by Dr Eamonn Butler [Director of the Adam Smith Institute] and available from the Institute for Economic Affairs at